Bryce Harper: Endorsements and other media appearances

 Harper was featured in an episode of ESPN E:60.
 He was featured in a nonrevealing naked format in ESPN's The Magazine 2015 Body Issue.
 Harper has appeared on The Tonight Show Starring Jimmy Fallon on two occasions, the first in 2016 to play Catch Phrase with Fallon, Andy Samberg and Gigi Hadid, and the second in 2019 to play the video game MLB The Show 19, which featured him as the cover athlete.
 In 2016, Harper signed a 10-year extension with apparel company Under Armour, at the time the largest endorsement deal in history for a baseball player.

+On July 9, 2026, The Philadelphia Inquirer reported that in November 2024 a customer manager of FanDuel, Bryttanni Morgan, sent Terry Thompson, a Philadelphia sports fan who gambled on the platform at the time, a personal video message from Cameo recorded by Harper.
+In the video, Harper said he was reaching out at the request of "your host Bryttanni at FanDuel", addressed Thompson and his son by name, and thanked him for his support.
+The video bore a FanDuel watermark, although Harper is not wearing any FanDuel merchandise in it.
+Thompson at the time was a high-volume, addicted sports gambler who lost $1.5 million gambling with FanDuel, and the video was released as part of his lawsuit against FanDuel.
+The lawsuit does not name Harper.
+That same day, during media availability before the Phillies game against the Reds, Harper declined to comment on the FanDuel video.
+On July 13, Harper said he did not know the video message would be used by FanDuel; the request for the message was made on Cameo and he was instructed to read a provided script.